 = 26

 BEDMAS is used in Canada and New Zealand.
-It uses E powers or roots, where E stands for exponents.
+It differs from BODMAS by E only.
+E stands for exponents which is used to solve powers or roots.

 For further reading: